leukelele/CS4348-proj-3/README.md

 # - ALL (selects all algorithms above)
 # *Replace the parameters with an argument
 ```
+Additioanlly, the text file should be formatted such that each line as a job name, an arrival time, and a duration in order, tab-delimited.
+The job names should be ordered alphabetically, with the first letter at the top.
+The arrival times should be in order, with the first job beginning at time 0.

 To clean up the files, use the following command:
 ```bash